SignalK/specification/gitbook-docs/resources.md

 Use the `geohash` parameter along with a __geohash__ to define the bounded area from within which resources will be returned.

 - __SW / NE coordinates__:
-Use the `bounds` parameter to suppy an array `[x1,y1,x2,y2]` that defines the SW and NE corners of the bounded area from within which resources will be returned.
+Use the `bounds` parameter to suppy an array `x1,y1,x2,y2` that defines the SW `x1,y1` and NE `x2,y2` corners of the bounded area from within which resources will be returned.

 - __Distance from vessel__:
-Use the `distance` parameter to specify the number of meters from the vessel that the bounded area (square) from within which resources will be returned.
+Use the `distance` parameter to specify the number of meters to the edge of a bounded area _(a square of which the vessel is at the center)_ from within which resources will be returned.

 _Examples:_